 - You will be given a mild sedative to calm you down, but you will be awake and aware during the cardiac catheterization procedure.

 - In some cases, a urinary catheter may be needed during the procedure.

 - The doctor will use a local anesthetic to numb the site.
 A plastic sheath (a short, hollow tube through which the catheter is placed) is inserted into a blood vessel in your arm or groin.

-- When the cardiac catheter is in place, the lights will dim and a small amount of contrast material will be injected through the cardiac catheter into your heart's arteries.
-Contrast material identifies vessels and valves.
+When the cardiac catheter is in place, the lights will be dimmed, and a small amount of contrast material will be injected through the cardiac catheter into the arteries of the heart.
+The contrast material lines the vessels and valves.

-Instructions for returning home after cardiac catheterization
+Instructions after cardiac catheterization